ChrisQlasty/DigitWizard/README.md

 # DigitWizard
 Hand gesture recognition based on Intel RealSense API makes a lot of fun.
 In this app it was used to draw sketches on the canvas.
 Sketches drawn are given as input to the CNN model, trained to recognize handwritten digits.
+Watch **[this YT video](https://www.youtube.com/watch?v=Jj1jtxOkz2A&list=PL7O2QC3VBSZ2cHDJ8h-QumI3nmG9e7iEM&index=3)** to see how it works.

 ### Overview
 Ths application was built utilizing the core of *Touchless Controller Viewer* sample from the Intel RealSense SDK [[1]](http://registrationcenter.intel.com/irc_nas/9078/release_notes_realsense_sdk_2016_r2.pdf). <br>In this modification by dragging a mouse or by moving a closed fist one can draw on the canvas.
 After mouse button is released or hand fist is opened a drawn sketch is resized to 28x28 px picture.
 It can be then given as input to a Convolutional Neural Network model, which was trained on the MNIST dataset [[2]](https://github.com/keras-team/keras/blob/master/examples/mnist_cnn.py).
 The trained model was frozen [[3]](https://stackoverflow.com/questions/45466020/how-to-export-keras-h5-to-tensorflow-pb/45466355#45466355) and loaded within C# app thanks to the TensorFlowSharp [[4]](https://github.com/migueldeicaza/TensorFlowSharp).
 In order to present the CNN model output, modification of the smart bar charts solution [[5]](http://dotnetvisio.blogspot.com/2013/08/wpf-create-custom-bar-chart-using-grid.html) was applied.